University College Dublin Library: The UCD Digital Library

-The UCD Library supports digital repository services for dissemination of open access publications by university staff as well as for management of digitised cultural heritage resources and data produced or consumed by the UCD community.
+The UCD Library supports digital repository services for dissemination of open access publications by university staff as well as for management of digitized cultural heritage resources and data produced or consumed by the UCD community.

 In collaboration with UCD Research, there is interoperability between the library Institutional Repository (IR) and the UCD Research Management System (RMS) providing a single route to update research profiles and deposit individual full text items.
 The institutional repository is based on DSpace and provides access to full text articles, working papers, reports, and other staff publications.
 It also provides a means of exporting information to a national open access repository, RIAN, as well as other subject-specific portals.

 The UCD Digital Library, the successor to the IVRLA project, is a platform for the dissemination of diverse digital content associated with the university.
 In addition to cultural heritage collections, additional content includes geographic, quantitative and qualitative data produced or consumed by the UCD community.
 The new platform went live in summer 2012, and a major upgrade including a responsive website for use on both mobile and desktop devices, plus other new features went live in November 2014.